I wrote a book!

 - Buy directly from the Workman website

 If you would like a signed copy, call my home bookstore, Broadside Bookshop in Northampton, MA: (413) 586-4235.
-I’ll be visiting them about once a week, so you can request personalization, too!
+Allow an extra week for personalization.

 Online and in the News